zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 // ... other model functions
 ```

-Technically, our `model.ts` is **a repository** as it is a central point for accessing the database and our model would be a module that defines the structure and methods for our data.
+Technically, our `model.ts` is **a repository** as it is a central point for accessing the database, and our model would be a module that defines the structure and methods of our data.
 However, this distinction is not important for now.

 **Application structure**